43ravens/MEOPeers-2015-06-15/index.md

     or what version of a program was used to generate a particular set of results.
 *   It keeps a record of who made what changes when, so that if people have questions later on they know who to ask.
-*   It's hard (but not impossible) to accidentally overlook or overwrite someone's changes: the version control system automatically notifies users whenever there's a conflict between one person's work and another's.
+*   With version control it is hard (but not impossible) to accidentally overlook or overwrite someone's changes: the version control system automatically notifies users whenever there's a conflict between one person's work and another's.

 This workshop shows how to use a popular open source version control system called [Mercurial][mercurial] (also known as `hg`).